“Dell's S2721QS is a simple, no-frills 4K monitor with great build quality and an excellent warranty.”

 Ports and controls

 Of course, at this price point, concessions have to be made, and that’s in extra features.
-The Dell S2721QS is a monitor, and little more.
+The Dell S2721QS is a monitor and a little more.
 It has two HDMI inputs and one DisplayPort connector – you won’t find USB-C connectivity here, nor will you find a built-in USB hub or other luxuries.
 The only extra is the inclusion of built-in speakers.
-They’re unimpressive and sound tinny, but they produce sound loud enough to be heard, so that’s a win.
+They’re unimpressive and sound tinny, but they produce a sound loud enough to be heard, so that’s a win.

 The OSD in the Dell S2721QS comes with a respectable number of options for a monitor of this kind, but a few are missing.
 The OSD is unusually pixelated for a 4K monitor.
 It comes with brightness and contrast controls, PiP (picture-in-picture) settings, RGB color adjustments, sharpness, response time adjustments, and more.
 What’s lacking?
 We found that there was no option to adjust the white point temperature, which errs a little to the cold side by default.
 That adjustment is common even among monitors at this price point.